tym83/cnai-landscape/README.md

 Once we have enough (tbd) we will submit to become group on main landscape (similar to "Wasm").

-To view WASM on main landscape, go here:
+To view Wasm on main landscape, go here:

 https://landscape.cncf.io/